sandulz/kindleToEvernoteSync/Readme.md

-##How this Program Shall Work

-User will plug in Kindle Device to Mac
+#kindleToEvernoteSync

+## Backup Kindle Highlights/Notes & Add to Evernote

-Mac will detect the Kindle and download the file /documents/My Clippings.txt to /Users/"+username+"/Dropbox/kindle-clippings.txt and replace the file if one is previously present
+1) Using Automator, Mac will detect the Kindle has been plugged in and download the file

-Mac will read the file from the dropbox folder and detect any changes

-*first search for tags, and search for title - see if the content exists first, to avoid duplicate entries in a book
+	~/documents/My Clippings.txt

+to

+	~/Users/"+username+"/Dropbox/kindle-clippings.txt

+and replace the file if one is already present.

+2) kindle_to_evernote_sync.py will run, which copies the files into the users evernote account.

-File changes (new highlights) will be added to previously made Evernote notes - append those notes
+File changes (new highlights) will be added to previously made Evernote notes - appending those notes

-New highlights for new kindle books will create an evernote note within the evernote notebook "Kindle_Highlights"
+New notes route to notebook "Inbox" by default, to be reviewed and filing into any other notebook within Evernote

+###If for some reason the automator file .wflow isn't working, can navagate to the local file and run:

+	python kindle_to_evernote_sync.py

 Resourses: